dkfans/keeperfx/keeperfx/peresec/docs/peresec_readme.txt

  Switched compiler IDE to Eclipse for C++
  Created better makefile and directory structure Renamed and renewed version information file
+ The "is a dynamic library" characteristics flag is now set

 Version: 1.0.8
  Some of the messages are now shown only in verbose mode